Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Theoretical framework

 where $\boldsymbol{L}$ is the orbital angular momentum between the final states $B$ and $C$, and $\boldsymbol{J}=\boldsymbol{J}_B+\boldsymbol{J}_C$.
 The general partial width for the $A \rightarrow BC$ decay is

 where ${m}_{A}$ is the mass of the parent meson $A$.
-The dimensionless parameter $\gamma=5.84$ is the same as in Ref. \cite{Wang:2019mhs} , and the strength for creating $s\bar{s}$ from the vacuum satisfies the relation of $\gamma_s=\gamma/\sqrt{3}$
+The dimensionless parameter $\gamma=5.84$ is the same as in Ref. \cite{Wang:2019mhs}, and the strength for creating $s\bar{s}$ from the vacuum satisfies the relation of $\gamma_s=\gamma/\sqrt{3}$.

+{In our framework, the uncertainties in the decay widths are primarily determined by the quark pair-creation strength $\gamma$ in the QPC model, which significantly influences the decay widths.
+We adopted the central value $\gamma = 5.84$ from Ref. \cite{Wang:2019mhs}, which has been successfully applied to high-lying charmonia.
+To assess the sensitivity, we have now varied $\gamma$ by $\pm 0.5$ around this central value, representing the typical systematic uncertainty associated with the pair-creation strength in this energy region. }

-For our calculations, we use the numerical spatial wave functions obtained in Section \ref{sec2} as inputs.
+For our calculations, we use the numerical spatial wave functions obtained in Section \ref{MGI} as inputs.
 The numerical spatial wave functions of the final mesons are the same as those used in Refs. \cite{Song:2015nia,Song:2015fha}.
-The results of our calculations are presented in Table \ref{QPCmodel}.
+The results of our calculations are presented in Tables \ref{Dtable} and \ref{Ftable}.